Can You Use Clarifying Shampoo For Removing Color?

 These specialized shampoos are often enriched with strong detergents and surfactants, such as sodium lauryl sulfate or ammonium lauryl sulfate, which are capable of breaking down and lifting away the color molecules that are deposited in the hair.

 The higher pH level of clarifying shampoos gently opens the hair cuticle, the outermost protective layer of hair strands, enabling the shampoo to reach deeper into the hair shaft and efficiently remove the dye.
-This approach is especially helpful for individuals who may wish to fade semi-permanent or demi-permanent hair dyes that last longer than intended.

 Co-washing with clarifying shampoo is a method that combines the benefits of cleansing and conditioning in one step.
 While traditional co-washing typically involves using a conditioner to cleanse the hair, incorporating a clarifying shampoo occasionally helps remove buildup without stripping the hair of its natural moisture.